CONTRACTUAL CAPACITY OF GOVERNMENT AGENCIES IN NIGERIA

 Subject to any procurement legislation, such steps include:

-• publication of invitation to tender (bids) in national newspaper;
+• publication of the invitation to tender (bids) in a national newspaper;

 • opening of bid (tender) in a place with public access and before the public;